MCQ on Mitochondria | MtDNA MCQ

 31. Which of the following statements regarding mitochondria is incorrect?

-(a) The outer membrane is permeable to monomers of carbohydrates, fats and proteins
+(a) The outer membrane is permeable to monomers of carbohydrates, fats, and proteins

 (b) Enzymes of electron transport are embedded in the outer membrane

-(c) inner membrane is convoluted with infolding
+(c) the inner membrane is convoluted with infolding

 Answer: B